Faith Formation for Adults

 Original art has been produced for every lecture series since 1999, when Dr. Bud Robertson was the speaker.
 Each piece depicts the theme of the lecture the year in which it was commissioned.
 All the works can be found somewhere in the church facilities, with several them hanging in the hallway between the Associate Pastors’ offices.
 The hope is that the art collection of the church will inspire both memories and theological reflection.

-Gals Gathering
+Gals' Gathering

 Each fall, women are invited for a weekend of refreshment and nurturing of faith and fellowship.